deficollective/defiscan/src/content/protocols/ethena/usde.md

 Users can be removed from the whitelist for minting and redeeming.
 If users ,that already minted `USDe`, are removed from the whitelist, they have to sell their `USDe` on the open market since they have no access to their deposited collateral which could result in the _loss of funds_ if the `USDe` price drops below the collateral value.

 The `USDe` staking contract which allows users to stake `USDe` includes a blacklist feature.
 If a _Staker_ is blacklisted, they are prevented from staking or unstaking `USDe`.
 This could result in _loss of funds_ if users are unable to retrieve their staked `USDe` and and if they have to sell `sUSDe` on the open market at a discount.
 Blacklisting can lead to a complete _loss of funds_ for a blacklisted user if their `sUSDe` is burned from their wallet and redistributed to another address or equally to all _Stakers_.
-Blacklisting and seizing staker funds are two steps that are carried out by two permission owners.
+Blacklisting and seizing staker funds require two steps that are carried out by two different permission owners, the `BLACKLIST_MANAGER_ROLE` (blacklisting) and the `DEFAULT_ADMIN_ROLE` (seizing), see [table](#role-permission-inside-stakedusdev2) for current role owners.

+Ethena Stablecoin Protocol diversifies into many strategies to stabilize the `USDe` price and enabling yield for stakers of `USDe`.
+Enabling new strategies is done under centralized control and does not require new smart contracts, as liquidity is deployed into strategies from custody.
+Governance with offchain signalling through Snapshot can be used to gauge community support for new strategies, but it is not technically enforcing.

 > Upgradeability score: High

 ## Autonomy

-Ethena Stablecoin Protocol diversifies into many strategies to stabilise the `USDe` price and enabling yield for stakers of `USDe`.
-They diversify each strategy with; 1) different custody providers, 2) different CEXs for opening hedging positions, 3) different assets holding spot, 4) different ETH staking yield source through multiple LSTs.
+As previously mentioned Ethena `USDe` relies on strategies to maintain stability and peg to the USD.
+They diversify each strategy with; 1) different custody providers, 2) different CEXs for opening hedging positions, 3) holding different spot assets (`BTC`, `ETH`, `SOL`) in custody, 4) different `ETH` staking yield sources through multiple `LSTs`.

-We acknowledge that the Ethena Stablecoin Protocol diversifies interstrategically (different strategies) and intrastrategically (different assets, CEXs, custody providers, yield sources).
-However each strategy is carried out in a centralized manner, assets are held in custody and trading positions are openedon centralized exchanges.
-Diversification of exclusively centralized strategies has still high centrlization risk.
+We acknowledge that the Ethena Stablecoin Protocol diversifies interstrategically (different strategies) and intrastrategically (different spot assets, CEXs, custody providers, yield sources).
+However each strategy is carried out in a centralized manner, assets are held in custody and trading positions are opened on centralized exchanges.
+Diversification of exclusively centralized strategies has still high centralization risk.

 > Autonomy score: High

 ## Exit Window

-The actions of changing the minter role, blacklisting `USDe` stakers and seizing their funds are not protected by an _Exit Window_ and can be executed immediately, thus could harm the user immediately.
+All permissions are not protected by an _Exit Window_ and can be executed immediately, thus could harm the users immediately.
+An notable exception is the minting of ENA tokens which can be minted only once every year.

 > Exit Window score: High